coldflame/greenpeace-quiz-plugin/README.md

 I have used Twitter bootstrap, to make it responsive and development fast.
 Used its modal dialog only.
 I have made my own plugin for the quizzes.
 It is a prototype there are lot of things that can be added.
 I have shown selected indexes of questions on result dialog due to shortage of time.

+## Purpose for creating Plugin

+I have created a plugin because it can be used now anywhere else on same page or on another page, just need to provide questions details as shown below.

 ## Demo And Usage